rodrigodadam/scrum-master-quiz/README.md

 - **JSON File / Questions**

   All the questions could be implemented in this file as example below.
-  This is a **JSON file** and to follow the project gides the user need a Questions, 5 Options and insert the correct at the ("answer": X) the user need  to replace the X for the correct option.
-As the 1st example the correct answer is the option 4, so the answer number is 4.
+  This is a **JSON file** and to follow the project guides the user needs a Questions, 5 Options and insert the correct at the ("answer": X) the user needs to replace the X for the correct option.
+As the 1st example, the correct answer is option 4, so the answer number is 4.

-  The User can Add as many question as need to this game.
+  The User can Add as many questions as needed to this game.

   ```json
   [